Inky-Tech-Pty-Ltd/Links/README.md

 1. Assess the reputational claims of others by checking its own data store, and by querying the social graph
 1. Seek out or shut down connections based on reputation.

-An entity, (for example an AI, a server, or a human person,) can manage zero, one, or any number of such agents.
+An entity, (for example an AI, a server, or a human person,) can manage zero, one, or any number of such reputational agents.

 In terms of the 'village' analogy for the project, the one-word description of the architecture is *gossip*.